-Born April 30, 1826, in Peacham, Vermont, Lucy was the fourth child of John Walker and Lydia Holmes.
-In 1832 her father was baptized into the Church, and her mother was baptized two years later.
-Lucy joined in 1835 and the family left three years later for Missouri.
+Born April 30, 1826, in Peacham, Vermont, Lucy was the fourth child of John Walker and Lydia Holmes Walker.
+In 1832 her father was baptized into the church, and her mother was baptized two years later.
+Lucy joined in 1835, and the family left three years later for Missouri.
 Their stay was short.
 By April of 1839, the Walker family was settled in Nauvoo, Illinois, by the spring of 1841.

 Her mother died less than a year later on January 15, 1842.
 Lucy wrote of the aftermath: